SoftwareQuTech/qoala-mlir/docs/functionize.md

 qmem.rot_y %qubit, %cst_0, %cst_2
 ```
   If we functionize this part of the IR, then both rotations should go in the same groups, and the `call` operation
-  would be placed right after the first operation of teh group, which is `qmem.rot_x`.
+  would be placed right after the first operation of the group, which is `qmem.rot_x`.
 Functionizing would yield the
   following result:
 ```mlir
 func.func @__qoala_wrapper(%arg0: i32, %arg1: i32, %arg2: i32, %arg3: i32) {